sciris/sciris_paper/paper.md

 (in)equality operator (`sc.compareversions`).

-We confirmed our approach with Sciris had paid off when in early 2020 its combination of brevity and simplicity provided was crucial in: (i) the faster-than-average development of Covasim [@kerr2021covasim; @kerr2022python]; and (ii) enabling Covasim to become one of the most widely adopted COVID models, used by students, researchers and
+Our approach with Sciris was confirmed to have paid off when in early 2020 its combination of brevity and simplicity proved crucial in: (i) the faster-than-average development of Covasim [@kerr2021covasim; @kerr2022python]; and (ii) enabling Covasim to become one of the most widely adopted COVID models, used by students, researchers and